mrsmook/Personal-Portfolio-11ty/inventory/pages/about.md

 # Bio

-I'm an Android Developer who focus on application performance and user experience.
+I love my Wife, son and PC-Setup.

-For now, I use Kotlin as my language-of-choice for building my apps.
-But also I learn about web development, especially JavaScript recently.
+When i'm not on the summoner's rift with my friends, i code awesome stuff.
+I always try to challenge myself to learn new technologies.
-I also love enhancing my devices performance by hacking the linux kernel, and tweaking some software configurations.
+Obtained my Engineering degree in Computer Science from ESPRIT.
+I enjoy writing clean code Im addicted to computer science, new technologies , physics and videos games.
-When I’m not on the text editor, I enjoy playing video games, shopping, watching movies, and ofcourse listening to melodic-metal music.
+As a craftsman i have a lot of tools WEB tools (PHP,LARAVEL,JAVASCRIPT,MySQL) , many High-tech potions (AR/VR,IOT,ANDROID) Legendary GAME Gear (+∞ HP) (Unity, Construct)

 # Skill

-{% progressBar "Kotlin", "60%" %}
+{% progressBar "JavaScript", "60%" %}

-{% progressBar "JavaScript", "20%" %}
+{% progressBar "HTML/CSS", "70%" %}

-{% progressBar "CSS", "50%" %}
+{% progressBar "Mobile", "50%" %}

-{% progressBar "Bash", "80%" %}
+{% progressBar "PHP", "80%" %}

-{% progressBar "Linux", "60%" %}
+{% progressBar "MySQL", "60%" %}

 ...
 And because Gaming is now a skill, so ...